-Every reader in our range is theoretically able to communicate with contactless cards at 848kbps in both directions, but the actual maximum speed depends heavily on the card characteristics, and on the reader's environment.
+SpringCard PC/SC Readers are theoretically able to communicate with contactless cards at 848kbps in both directions, but the actual maximum speed depends heavily on the card characteristics, and on the reader's environment.

 Therefore, it is generally speaking better to put the limit at 106kbps or 212kbps.
+Most readers ship with a factory configuration limiting them at 212kbps for ISO 14443-A and 106kbps for ISO 14443-B.

-Communication is slower yet more reliable, so the overall transaction time often appears shorter than when a faster baudrate (leading to frequent errors and retries) is selected.
+Communication is slower yet more reliable, so the overall transaction time often appears faster because there are fewer errors and retries than with a higher baudrate.